ofasgard/rhogen/README.md

 # rhogen

-This is a commandline star system generated that draws heavily on the [Worldbuilding Guide](http://www.projectrho.com/public_html/rocket/worldbuilding.php) found on the Atomic Rockets website at [projectrho.com](http://www.projectrho.com/public_html/rocket/).
+This is a commandline star system generator that draws heavily on the [Worldbuilding Guide](http://www.projectrho.com/public_html/rocket/worldbuilding.php) found on the Atomic Rockets website at [projectrho.com](http://www.projectrho.com/public_html/rocket/).
 It generates semi-realistic star systems and includes calculations for mass, luminosity, radius, distance, roche/hill limits, temperature and more!

 The only dependency this tool has is the PyCairo library.
 To get started, just clone the repository and run: